adaltas/node-nikita/docs/content/action/sibling.md

 # Sibling action

 Nikita stores the hierarchical tree of the actions running in a Nikita session.
-The sibling is the closest action at the same hierarchical level executed before the current action.
+The sibling is the action with the same parent and which was executed just before the current action.

+The `sibling` property is an alias of `siblings[siblings.length-1]`.

+## Properties

-It is a JavaScript object which consists of the following properties:
+It is an object with the following properties:

 - `children`
   The [child actions](/current/action/children) relative to the current action.